demisto/content/Packs/WALLIXBastion/README.md

 ## What does this pack do

-This pack provides an integration for a Bastion appliance.
+This pack contains an integration for Bastion appliances.
 It provides an access to a large part of the Bastion API to enable users, targets and sessions management automation.

 Read the integration description for more details on the supported Bastion versions.